EricZeiberg/Overcast-Wiki/README.md

 - Ranks
  - Ranks are edited in `ranks.json`
  - Edit the file per the entries already there.
 If you add a new rank, its example should correspond to a screenshot in `/assets/img/ranks/Username.png`.
 This is case sensitive.
+ - Refer to http://json.org for syntax.
+ - Please do not remove the whitespace formatting & make it one line of json, this is not being sent to the browser, and should be formatted for easier editing.